What is Predictive Analytics?

 Predictive Analytics Models and Techniques

-There are a wide variety of predictive data models available.
-Two of the most frequently used predictive modeling techniques are regression and neural networks.
+There are many types of predictive models available.
+Two of the most frequently used predictive modeling techniques are regression analysis and neural networks.
 The accuracy of your predictive models depends on the quality of your data, your choice of variables, and your model's assumptions.
-Here we briefly describe the most popular model types and techniques.
+Here we briefly describe the most popular statistical techniques and model types.

 1. Regression

-Regression models are employed to forecast a continuous numerical value by utilizing one or more input variables.
-The objective of these models is to ascertain the connection between the input variables and the output variable, leveraging this connection to make predictions about the output variable.
-Regression models find extensive application across diverse domains, encompassing financial analysis, economics, and engineering, enabling the prediction of outcomes such as sales, stock prices, and temperatures.
+Regression models are employed to forecast a continuous numerical value, known as the output or dependent variable, by utilizing one or more input or independent variables.
+The objective of these models is to ascertain the connection between the input variables and the output variable, leveraging this connection to make predictions about the output.
+Linear regression models find extensive application across diverse domains, encompassing financial analysis, economics, and engineering, enabling the prediction of outcomes such as sales, stock prices, and temperatures.
+These models provide a mathematical framework for understanding how changes in the input variables influence the output variable.

 2. Neural Network